UPPMAX/programming_formalisms/docs/literature/README.md

 - `[Stroustrup, 1998]` Stroustrup B. What is “Object-oriented Programming”?
   Software, IEEE.
 1988 Jun 1;5:10–20.

+- `[Thomas and Hunt, 2019]`
+  Thomas, David, and Andrew Hunt.
+  The Pragmatic Programmer: your journey to mastery.
+  Addison-Wesley Professional, 2019.

 - `[Tian et al, 2022]` Tian, Yingchen, et al.
   "What makes a good commit message?."